CueMeet/CueFlies/docs/docs/configuration.md

 # Configuration

-This guide will help you customize CueCal to match your preferences and workflow.
+This guide will help you customize CueFlies to match your preferences and workflow.

 ## General Settings